elastic/ml-cpp/jupyter/README.md

     jupyter notebook
     ```

-### Running inside docker container
+### Running inside the docker container

+In the following, we assume that you have
+[`docker` installed successfully running](https://docs.docker.com/get-started/) on your host system.

+Furthermore, in the [`Dockerfile`](docker/Dockerfile) we fetch the base image from `docker.elastic.co`.
+To this end, you
+need to be authorized and authenticated to use `docker.elastic.co` (e.g., your GitHub account should be a part of
+*elastic* org).
+Alternatively, you can create the base image yourself using this
+[`Dockerfile`](../dev-tools/docker/linux_image/Dockerfile) albeit it will take a while.
+You then will need to tag your
+image correctly or change the base image name to the one you have created.

 #### Build and push docker container

-Since the jupyter notebooks reside in the same repository as the C++ files, `docker` will try to re-build the `data_frame_analyzer` even if you only change the `ipynb` files.
+Since the jupyter notebooks reside in the same repository as the C++ files, `docker` will try to re-build the
+`data_frame_analyzer` even if you only change the `ipynb` files.

-To remedy this and to accelerate the building process, we use `ccache` within docker container when building `ml-cpp`.
-To use this experimental functionality, you need to set `DOCKER_BUILDKIT` environment variable before running `docker build`.
+To remedy this and to accelerate the building process, we use `ccache` within the docker container when building `ml-cpp`.
+To use this experimental functionality, you need to set `DOCKER_BUILDKIT` environment variable before running
+`docker build`.

-To build the docker container, run the following command from the root of your `ml-cpp` project:
+To build the docker container, run the following command from the root directory of your `ml-cpp` project:

 ```bash
 DOCKER_BUILDKIT=1 docker build -t myjupyter -f ./jupyter/docker/Dockerfile .